llamastudioltd/orikaban/source/content/20140101-genealogy-service.html.md

 ---

 Find My Past were the first company in the world to put the complete birth, marriage, and death indexes for England and Wales online, and they now provide over 4 billion searchable records available.
-In 2014 they asked me to help them redesign their membership model and payment journeys.
+In 2014 I helped Find my Past to redesign their membership model and payment journeys.

 - **I interviewed users and ran workshops** to learn how people derived value from the service and understand when and how they made the decision to sign up and spend money.
 - **I created posters and presentations** for the board and senior management team, sharing our learning on how their customers wanted to use and pay for their service.